Monaldo Leopardi: Biography

 After the end of Napoleonic rule in Italy (1814), Monaldo resumed his political activity.
 He held the office of mayor of Recanati from 1816 to 1819, and from 1823 to 1826.
 As gonfalonier, Monaldo promoted the construction of a new theatre in Recanati (today Teatro Giuseppe Persiani).
-The construction, announced in a poster dated 8th February 1823, was entrusted to the local architect Tommaso Brandoni.
+The construction, announced in a poster dated 8 February 1823, was entrusted to the local architect Tommaso Brandoni.
 Work commenced two months later, but various difficulties considerably delayed its continuation and it was not completed until seventeen years later, at a final cost of 13,223 scudos.
-It was inaugurated on the evening of 7th January 1840 with the opera Beatrice di Tenda by Vincenzo Bellini, on which occasion the theatre was dedicated to the town's renowned musician Giuseppe Persiani (1804-1869).
+It was inaugurated on the evening of 7 January 1840 with the opera Beatrice di Tenda by Vincenzo Bellini, on which occasion the theatre was dedicated to the town's renowned musician Giuseppe Persiani (1804-1869).

 His relationship with his son Giacomo, of which we have testimony in the latter's Epistolario, was profound but suffered, as is inevitable in an encounter, albeit bound by reciprocal affection, between two diametrically opposed temperaments with a completely different conception of life.
+The 210 letters exchanged between Monaldo and his son from 1810 to 1837 - the year of the poet's death - allow the reader to reconstruct in detail the delicate and difficult relationship between the two.
+Of fundamental importance is the letter that Giacomo entrusted (at the end of July 1819) to his brother Carlo when he was preparing to run away from home and which Monaldo never saw because the attempt at «escape» was thwarted (the passport Giacomo had asked of the friend of the family, count Saverio Broglio, ended in Monaldo's hands).
+This letter is a precious document for understanding the heated protest of the twenty-one year old poet who rebels against his gloomy relegation to the loved-hated town of his birth without repudiating his sincere affection for his father – in fact asking to be excused for his painful choice firmly records his awareness of his greatness and his presentiment of his destiny («I had rather be unhappy than insignificant»).

-Monaldo died in Recanati in 1847.
+Monaldo died in Recanati on 30 April 1847, at the age of 70.
+He was buried in the church of Santa Maria di Varano.